cjen07/julia_port/README.md

 ## julia_port
-experiments on calling julia functions to do scientific computing in elixir using port and metaprogramming
+invoke julia functions in elixir to do scientific computing using port and metaprogramming

 ### prerequisite
 * [julia](http://julialang.org/) installed and its access from shell